-SOC 361 FOUNDATIONS OF JUSTICE.
-An analysis of the organizational and human dimensions of agencies in the administration of justice, with emphasis on the nature of law enforcement, the court system and its processes, as well as prisons and rehabilitation agencies.
+SOC 361 FOUNDATIONS OF JUSTICE

+An analysis of the organizational and human dimensions of agencies in the administration of justice, with emphasis on the nature of law enforcement, the court system and its processes, as well as prisons and rehabilitation agencies (3 credits).

-SOC 362 ORGANIZED CRIME.
-Analysis of the origin, organization, control, and consequences of organized crime in the United States.
-Emphasis on conflicting theories and current research, and the global face of this crime phenomenon.
+SOC 362 ORGANIZED CRIME (WE)

+This course is an analysis of the origin, organization, control, and consequences of organized crime in the United States.
+Emphasis on conflicting theories and current research, and the global face of this crime phenomenon (3 credits).

-SOC 363 PRISONS AND PROBATION.
-The correctional system in relation to punishment, treatment, and reclamation of offenders.
+SOC 363 PRISONS AND PROBATION

+This course focuses on the correctional system in relation to punishment, treatment, and reclamation of offenders.
 Types of correctional institutions, parole, and probation.
-Theories and methods of corrections emphasized.
+Theories and methods of corrections emphasized (3 credits).

-SOC 364 LAW AND SOCIETY.
-An exploration of the development of legal systems in different societies.
+SOC 364 LAW AND SOCIETY

+This course is an exploration of the development of legal systems in different societies.
 Criminal law in the United States will be discussed within the context of social and political influences on its making, administration and enforcement.
 An underlying question to be examined: "Is law an effective form of social control?"
+(3 credits).

-SOC 365 POLICE AND SOCIETY.
-A socio-historical and comparative analysis of the structure, functions and organization of contemporary police departments.
-This course will address the patrol, investigative and specialized operations in policing; police discretion and decision-making; police culture and personality; police misconduct and current issues.
+SOC 365 POLICE AND SOCIETY

+This course is a socio-historical and comparative analysis of the structure, functions and organization of contemporary police departments.
+This course will address the patrol, investigative and specialized operations in policing; police discretion and decision-making; police culture and personality; police misconduct and current issues (3 credits).

-SOC 366 WHITE COLLAR CRIME.
+SOC 366 WHITE COLLAR CRIME

 Street crimes command the attention of politicians and the mass media.
 But white collar crimes cost our society far more in lives hurt and lost, and property damaged.
 These white collar crimes take such diverse forms as professional misconduct, deliberate industrial pollution, and governmental repression of political opponents.
-The course examines the content, causes, and means of controlling these various white collar crimes.
+The course examines the content, causes, and means of controlling these various white collar crimes (3 credits).

-SOC 369 CURRENT CONTROVERSIES IN CRIME AND JUSTICE.
+SOC 369 CURRENT CONTROVERSIES IN CRIME AND JUSTICE

 Current and controversial issues in crime and justice will be explored and analyzed in this course.
-The topics will be debated in a classroom setting that will combine traditional lectures with student presentations and full class discussions.
-3 credits
+The topics will be debated in a classroom setting that will combine traditional lectures with student presentations and full class discussions (3 credits).

-SOC 375,475 INTERNSHIP PROGRAM.
+SOC 375, 475 INTERNSHIP PROGRAM

 Students work in agencies related to their prospective careers (e.g., legal services, urban planning, polling bureaus, corrections, probation offices, counseling centers, social work agencies, etc.).
 Students should obtain the permission of their advisor before registering for an internship and then register through the Career Services/Internships office.
-Six credits of internship are permitted: three credits will count for sociology major credit (SOC 375) and the other three for elective credit (SOC 475).
+Six credits of internship are permitted: three credits will count for sociology major credit (SOC 375) and the other three for elective credit (SOC 475) (3 credits).

-SOC 380 LEISURE AND AMERICAN SOCIETY.
+SOC 380 LEISURE AND AMERICAN SOCIETY

 Entertainment media, sports, and other forms of leisure have distinctive characteristics in American society.
-Topic in the course will include: the cultural evolution of leisure activities in America; the leisure class; how forms of entertainment contribute to the social debate on a number of issues; and how subcultures can form around different types of activities.
+Topic in the course will include: the cultural evolution of leisure activities in America; the leisure class; how forms of entertainment contribute to the social debate on a number of issues; and how subcultures can form around different types of activities (3 credits).

-SOC 399 GENDER AND SOCIETY.
+SOC 399 GENDER AND SOCIETY (WE)

 This course will include wide variety of topics and teach students to understand gender from a sociological perspective.
 A considerable portion of the course will be oriented toward understanding gender conceptually and theoretically.
 Additionally, focus will be directed to current issues of both gender in American and the international context of gender.
 As part of the requirement for this course, students will select their own sub-area of interest and develop further expertise through individualized course work.
-This course spends approximately 50% of its content on international issues.
+This course spends approximately 50% of its content on international issues (3 credits).